eclipse-ditto/ditto/deployment/helm/ditto/README.md

 * have a correctly configured [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) (either against a local or remote k8s cluster)
 * have [Helm installed](https://helm.sh/docs/intro/)

-The Helm chart is being tested to successfully install on the three most recent Kubernetes versions.
+The Helm chart is being tested to successfully install on the most recent Kubernetes versions.

 ## Installing the Chart

 The instructions below illustrate how Ditto can be installed to the `ditto` namespace in a Kubernetes cluster using release name `eclipse-ditto`.
-The commands can easily be adapted to use a different name space or release name.
+The commands can easily be adapted to use a different namespace or release name.

-The target name space in Kubernetes only needs to be created if it doesn't exist yet:
+The target namespace in Kubernetes only needs to be created if it doesn't exist yet:

 ```bash
 kubectl create namespace ditto
 ```

-The chart can then be installed to name space `ditto` using release name `my-ditto`:
+The chart can then be installed to namespace `ditto` using release name `my-ditto`:

 ```bash
 helm install --dependency-update -n ditto my-ditto oci://registry-1.docker.io/eclipse/ditto --version <version> --wait